Our School Governors

 Clerk to the Governors

 My role is to support the governors in carrying out their duties.
-My son is a pupil at the school and I have been the clerk since 2016.
+I have been the clerk since 2016.

 * Governors are required to declare any business or pecuniary interest that they may have in the school, any other governance in which they participate and any relationships to staff within the school.